-Windows NT
+Windows

-Copying server entries within the current session
+v Copying server entries within the current session

-1 Click on one or more server entries in the Server box.

-- 2 Click the Copy button (below the menu bar), or choose Edit | Copy. - 3 Click the Paste button (below the menu bar), or choose Edit | Paste.
+- Click on one or more server entries in the Server box.
+Use the Shift key to select multiple entries. - 2 Click the Copy button (below the menu bar), or choose Edit | Copy. - Click the Paste button (below the menu bar), or choose Edit | Paste.

-dsedit appends the copied server entries with a version number of n.
+dsedit appends the copied server entries with a version number of \n.
 You can rename the copied server entries using Server Object | Rename.
+See v Copying server entries between sessions

-See "Renaming a server entry" on page 97 for more information.
+"Renaming a server entry" on page 97 for more information.